Study in BulgariaLearn more about student life in Bulgaria and the study programs offered by Bulgarian universities!

 There are many things to do in Sofia – international students like shopping, hiking at Vitosha mountain, enjoy a walk in the park (e.g. South Park or Borisova garden), go karting, visit different international restaurants in Sofia.
 There is also an airport and a bus and train station, so of course, you can also travel and explore Bulgaria or a different country.

-Make sure to watch out video about 30 things to do in Sofia!
+Make sure to read our article about things to do in Sofia!

 15. Is Sofia city multicultural?